 Souq Waqif

-This souq is Doha’s oldest one, and it’s a great place to buy traditional garments, souvenirs, and spices.
-There are also several restaurants and shisha lounges.
-The best time to visit is in the early evening hours when you can see the souq coming alive.
+Souq Waqif is Doha’s oldest and most atmospheric market, a great place to shop for traditional garments, spices, and souvenirs.
+You’ll also find plenty of restaurants and shisha lounges tucked between its narrow alleys.
+The best time to visit is in the early evening, when the souq truly comes alive with locals and travelers enjoying the vibrant atmosphere.

 Eat Local Food